HanyAyad/Stones-Game-JavaFX-BoardGame/README.md

 - After the game ends, the leaderboard is updated with the Top 5 players based on their wins count.

 ![7](https://github.com/INBPA0420L/homework-project-HanyAyad/assets/52006612/5b67dc23-6f1c-45f2-ad53-1332b5074db2)

+## Project tech stack and workflow:
+- JavaFX SceneBuilder was used to build the Graphical User Interface.
+- The project was built using Maven buildtool, following Model-View-Controller (MVC) architectural pattern, and implementing all SOLID principles and clean code principles.
+Unit tests were made for the model classes using JUnit5.
+- Plugins like Maven Javadoc, Maven JXR, Maven Checkstyle, Maven Surefire Report, JaCoCo Maven were used to generate reports to be displayed on project site.
+- Jackson JSON processor was used to store game results in a json file to maintain a form of database.
+- Tinylog 2 framework was used to perform lightweight logging for the project.